 Q: Why do you refer to “American English” and “British English”?
 Surely it should be “American English” and “proper English.”

-A: I can’t tell whether your question is a serious one or not, but I’ll answer it as simply as I can.
+A: We can’t tell whether your question is a serious one or not, but we’ll answer it as simply as we can.

 The terms “American English” and “British English” refer to the two major branches of English, and reflect the changes in the language since the Colonies separated themselves linguistically from England.

 The differences may be many, but they’re minor.
 Most have to do with spelling, pronunciation, and usage, but not with grammar.
 English grammar is English grammar, no matter where you live.

 In some respects, American English is “purer” than British English, in the sense that we’ve preserved some usages and spellings and pronunciations that have changed over time in England.

 In Britain, for example, the only acceptable past participle of the verb “get” is “got”; in the United States one uses “gotten” in some cases and “got” in others, depending on one’s meaning.

 At one time, English routinely had both past participles.
 But after the two branches of English split and began developing in different directions, American English retained both forms, and British English dropped “gotten.”
 (The old form survived in the expression “ill-gotten gains.”)

 The result is that Americans have a nuance of meaning the British have lost.
 Here’s a link to an entry on our blog about that subject.

 Spelling differences are too numerous to go into fully, but keep in mind that these evolved over time in England, and kept evolving after the American Revolution.
 Take “grey” (the currently preferred British spelling) as opposed to the American “gray.”